jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/configurefor.md

   Only a project's current controller can configure its funding cycles.

   @param _projectId The ID of the project being configured.
-  @param _data The funding cycle configuration.
+  @param _data The funding cycle configuration data.
-    @dev _data.duration The duration of the funding cycle.
-Measured in days.
-      Set to 0 for no expiry and to be able to reconfigure anytime.
-    @dev _data.discountRate A number from 0-1000000000 indicating how valuable a contribution to this funding cycle is compared to previous funding cycles.
-      If it's 0, each funding cycle will have equal weight.
-      If the number is 900000000, a contribution to the next funding cycle will only give you 10% of tickets given to a contribution of the same amoutn during the current funding cycle.
-    @dev _data.ballot The new ballot that will be used to approve subsequent reconfigurations.
-  @param _metadata Data to associate with this funding cycle configuration.
+  @param _metadata Arbitrary extra data to associate with this funding cycle configuration that's not used within.
-  @param _mustStartAtOrAfter The time before which the initialized funding cycle can't start.
+  @param _mustStartAtOrAfter The time before which the initialized funding cycle cannot start.

   @return The funding cycle that the configuration will take effect during.
 */